-Prepare muffin pan by lining with cupcake liners.
+- Prepare cupcake or muffin pan by lining with liners.
 Preheat oven to 180C.

-Sift the cake flour and baking powder into the mixing bowl.
-Fold into the egg mixture gently, till no traces of flour is left.
+- Sift the cake flour and baking powder into the mixing bowl.
+Whisk well, till no visible white traces of flour or lumps left.

 The cupcakes will bake to a dome.
 You can either slice off the dome to do the piping, or be like me, just pipe around the dome to “hide” it.

-I tested putting the cupcake at our Singapore’s room temperature for 2h, and was purposely placed next to my fridge, which is the hotspot in my kitchen.
+I tested the stability of the buttercream by placing the cupcakes at our Singapore’s room temperature for 2 hours, and was purposely placed next to my fridge, which is a hotspot in my kitchen.

 If you need to display the cupcakes in parties or potlucks, bake and frost the cupcakes the day before and place it in the refrigerator to set overnight.
 It held up quite well for me, but of course, you’d need to avoid direct sunlight.